 }

-The snippet above uses two concurrent sends to demonstrate how the current principle is properly propagated into the message session.
+The snippet above uses two asynchronous sends to demonstrate that the current principle is properly propagated into the message session.

 Custom header with a mutator

-The recommended approach for capturing the current user is to create a transport mutator that extracts the current identity and then adds it to the header of every outgoing message.
+The recommended approach for capturing user information is to create a transport mutator extracting the current identity that adds it to the header collection of every outgoing message.

 Outgoing message mutator